Roanoke Colony: 2011–present; new archaeological sites

 In 2020, new artifacts were found in North Carolina which researchers believe may be from a colony of survivors of the Lost Colony.
 These were found at a site about fifty miles west of Roanoke Island.
 Analysis of the artifacts focused on determining whether they might be from the Lost Colony, since later settlers from other colonies such as Jamestown would have different items and different materials than the Lost Colony settlers, such as clay pipes, which were invented later.
 Another researcher found items at a site about fifty miles south of Roanoke Island.

 Another dig by Mark Horton, an archaeologist from the University of Bristol, found European artifacts at the site of a Native American village on Hatteras Island, including part of a sword and part of a gun.
 This may be evidence that the settlers did indeed assimilate with local Native Americans.

 In 2020 a book by Scott Dawson was published entitled The Lost Colony and Hatteras Island describing his efforts along with Horton to find artifacts relating to the colony.
 He also wrote articles in publications, including an article in the magazine American Heritage, which described several significant artifacts: these included several objects that seemed to be manufactured by Europeans, including an olive jar, glass and various manufactured items.

 In 2025, Dawson and Horton announced that another dig on Hatteras Island had uncovered significant amounts of hammerscale, small metal flakes which are a byproduct of forging iron, in a layer preliminarily dated to the late 16th century.
 Dawson and Horton posit that since a waste product like hammerscale would not have been traded, and the Native Americans would not have known to forge iron, this proves the presence of settlers on the island.
 However, skeptics point to the absence of an associated hearth, and to the possibility that the hammerscale might be the result of other processes.
 The results of the dig have not yet undergone peer review.

 Hypotheses about the colony's disappearance

-Without evidence of the Lost Colony's relocation or destruction, speculation about their fate has endured since the 1590s.
+Without conclusive evidence of the Lost Colony's relocation or destruction, speculation about their fate has endured since the 1590s.
 The matter has developed a reputation among academics for attracting obsession and sensationalism with little scholastic benefit.

 Conjecture about the Lost Colonists typically begins with the known facts about the case.
 When White returned to the colony in 1590, there was no sign of battle or withdrawal under duress, although the site was fortified.
 There were no human remains or graves reported in the area, suggesting that everyone was alive when they left.
 The "CROATOAN" message is consistent with the agreement with White to indicate where to look for them, suggesting they expected White to look for them and wanted to be found.